batking24/OpenPose-for-2D-Gait-Analysis/README.md

 I designed a markerless, low monetary cost, accessible approach to human gait analysis using an OpenPose-based 2D estimation system for knee flexion landmarks.
 Next, I plot Clinical gait angles, points of contact, and errors in estimation via approximations in displacement and flexion angles by taking a weighted average tuned to a specific demographic.
 Our approach could aid in the early detection and management of Gait anomalies often linked to people with musculoskeletal disability, providing an accessible diagnosis.

+**This work was done under the supervision of Prof. Tathagata Ray, BITS Pilani.**

 ## OpenPose Installation and Usage Guide

 This README provides detailed instructions for setting up and using OpenPose, an open-source real-time multi-person keypoint detection library for body, face, and hand estimation.
 The guidelines are based on version 1.7.0 of OpenPose.